What is a Breast Pump Flange?

 MSHE, RD, LDN, IBCLC, RLC

 Possibly!
 Your breasts may change between the third trimester and after giving birth.
-Also, your breasts may change through your breast pumping journey, so it's important to regularly check your flange size if your pumping sessions become painful or less effective.
+Also, your breasts may change through your breast pumping journey, so it's important to check your flange size if your pumping sessions become painful or less effective.

-Because the correct breast shield size is important to express milk and maintaining them ensures the effectiveness of your pump, you may qualify for new breast pump supplies through insurance.
+Because the correct breast shield size is important to express milk and ensure the effectiveness of your pump, you may qualify for new breast pump supplies through insurance.
 When you receive resupply items you can update your flange size to maintain the correct fit.